leonghui/bitwarden-go-alpine/README.md

+### Discontinued!
+Upstream project is no longer maintained.
+Please export your data from Web Vault and migrate to another project, e.g. [mprasil-bitwarden].

 *(Note: This is still a work in progress.
 This project is not associated with the [Bitwarden][] project nor 8bit Solutions LLC.)*

 # bitwarden-go-alpine